microsoft/vscode-docs/blogs/2017/02/15/textmate-sematics.md

 ## Tokenization

-Tokenization is the process of assigning tokens to parsed source code.
-Tokens are then targeted by a theme, assigned colors, and voilà, your source code is rendered with colors.
-It is the one feature that turns a text editor into a code editor.
+Tokenization is the process of assigning tokens to source code.
+Tokens are then targeted by a theme, assigned colors, and voilà, your source code is rendered with color highlights.
+It turns a simple text editor into a real code editor.

 Tokenization in VS Code (and in the [Monaco Editor](https://microsoft.github.io/monaco-editor/)) runs line-by-line, from top to bottom, in a single pass.
 A tokenizer can store some state at the end of a tokenized line, which will be passed back when tokenizing the next line.
 This is a technique used by many tokenization engines, including TextMate grammars, that allows an editor to retokenize only a small subset of the lines when the user makes edits.